New to Moovweb? Here’s a list of some frequently asked questions and answers.

 No Heavy Lifting

-We automatically optimize images for you (via spriting), and bundle your CSS into a single file and single HTTP request.
+We optimize images for you via spriting and optional scaling, format, and quality adjustments, and bundle your CSS into a single file and single HTTP request.

 No Duplicating Assets

-Like RESS, Moovweb is a server-side solution.
-Using a powerful language called Tritium, it dynamically transforms a page before it even hits a visitor’s browser.
-You have all the benefits of RESS, but without the duplicated web assets.
+Like Responsive Web Design with Server Side components (RESS), Moovweb is a server-side solution.
+Using a powerful language called Tritium, Moovweb dynamically transforms a page before it even hits a visitor’s browser.
+You have all the benefits of RESS but without the duplicated web assets.
 When you need to make a change, you do it in one place and when it’s transformed for mobile visitors, that change will automatically flow through.

 Moovweb’s technology is built on the basis of HTTP and HTML, the foundation of the web.
 This gives it the unique ability to adapt to future devices, whatever they may be (Google Glass, TV, Kiosks, and beyond).